gringoirejyc/ResponsiveBlog/README.md

 # Responsive Images: Project Part 1 #

 # UPDATES
-1.There some picture problem about this project, will edit it later 2.Problem 1 fixed
+1.There some picture problem about this project, will edit it later(fixed)

 ## Project Goals: ##